-The SMSZ project is located 50 km south of the Sadiola Mine and spans both sides of the Senegal-Mali Shear Zone, which, regionally, is related to the Loulo, Sadiola, Yatela, Loulo, Gounkoto and Fekola Mines (Figure 3).
+The SMSZ project is centered 50 km south of the Sadiola Mine and spans both sides of the Senegal-Mali Shear Zone, which, regionally, is related to the Loulo, Sadiola, Yatela, Loulo, Gounkoto and Fekola Mines (Figure 3).
 The property was previously explored by other companies, whose work delineated more than 18 zones of gold mineralisation within the project area (Figure 4).
-Additional exploration opportunities included a significant amount gold-in-soil anomalies that needed to be evaluated, and large, laterite-covered areas, associated with the Senegal Mali Shear Zone, which, in management's opinion, could hide a significant gold deposit.
-Exploration work has been carried to test many of these exploration target ideas.
+Additional exploration opportunities included a significant amount of gold-in-soil anomalies that needed to be evaluated, and large, laterite-covered areas, associated with the Senegal Mali Shear Zone, which, in management's opinion, could hide a significant gold deposit.
+Exploration work has been carried out to test many of these exploration target areas.

-As of September 30, 2021, the Project consists of a total of ten contiguous tenements (including a small-scale mining license over the Barani East Zone) totalling 440km2.
+As of March 31, 2022, the Project consists of a total of ten contiguous tenements (including a small-scale mining license over the Barani East Zone) totalling 440km (see Table 1, Figure 4).
 All tenements are governed by a standard Convention Minière detailing the fiscal and legal regime under which the exploration permits are granted.
-The Company has successfully renewed its 100% owned Farabantourou West permit for an initial 3-year term.
-Furthermore, the license terms grant Desert Gold the option to renew the permit for two additional 2-year terms.
-In addition, Desert Gold had closed the acquisition of Ashanti Gold Corp. and the acquisition of two concessions from Mineral Management Consulting ("MMC") (see Figure 4) during the third quarter of 2019.
-Option deals for a two-concession block from Altus and the Linguekoto and Sola West concessions, were also completed in late 2019 and 2020 and in September 2021, The Company was granted the rights to the Kolomba Concession from the government.
+The Project consists of the original 100% owned Faranbatourou Concession area (now the Farabantourou West (Quest) permit and the Petit Mine permits) In Q3, 2019, Desert Gold closed the acquisition of Ashanti Gold Corp. and the acquisition of two concessions, Kousilli West and Keniebandi East) from Mineral Management Consulting ("MMC").
+Option deals for a two-concession block (Djelimangara and Sebessounkoto) from Altus and the Linguekoto and Sola West concessions, were also completed in late 2019 and 2020 and in September 2021, the Company was granted the rights to the Kolomba Concession from the government.